vanshoot/RTEIndo/README.md

+# Recognizing Textual Entailment in Indonesian Using Individual Biplet Head-Dependency and Multi-Head Attention Mechanisms
 Recognizing Textual Entailment (RTE) has emerged as an essential task within text understanding systems to determine the inferential relationships between sentences.
 Recognition of textual inferences has been extended to